MicrosoftDocs/machine-learning-server-docs/microsoft-r/r/how-to-revoscaler-decision-tree.md

 ### A Larger Regression Tree Model

 As a more complex example, we return to the censusWorkers data.
-We will create a regression tree predicting wage income from age, sex, and weeks worked, using the perwt variable as probability weights:
+We create a regression tree predicting wage income from age, sex, and weeks worked, using the perwt variable as probability weights:

 	#  A Larger Regression Tree Model